 What should I buy to bring home from Mauritius?

-Mauritius Rum is always a good bet and you are allowed up to 2 liters, Dodo Souvenirs - long extinct the Dodo is featured on many small souvenir items, Tea is also very popular with a wide variety of blends, the Ravanne - a percussion insturment, a shopping made from dried leaves of vacoas (common screwpine) - from the Tante Bazaar.
+Mauritius Rum is always a good bet and you are allowed up to 2 litres, Dodo Souvenirs - long extinct the Dodo is featured on many small souvenir items, Tea is also very popular with a wide variety of blends, the Ravanne - a percussion instrument, a shopping made from dried leaves of vacoas (common screwpine) - from the Tante Bazaar.

 What are some important items to pack for Mauritius?

 If you take any medications remember to pack an extra amount in case you decide to extend your stay.
-A good book can be handy for a laid back afternoon (some resorts have share libraries, take one/leave one.
+A good book can be handy for a laid-back afternoon (some resorts have share libraries, so take one/leave one.
 It’s the tropics so be sure to pack sunglasses, bug repellent and sunscreen (30 SPF or higher and make sure it is “Reef Friendly”).
 A rash guard is helpful to protect from the sun when snorkeling or participating in other water sports.
-Bring water/reef shoes to protect your feet from the coral and rock fish and sturdy shoes if you plan on taking some hikes.
+Bring water/reef shoes to protect your feet from the coral and rockfish and sturdy shoes if you plan on taking some hikes.